Effective as of: 09.01.2021

 - Strategies and processes for regular reminders of the security responsibility of all users.

-In case of urgent necessity the Security Officer can stop network services and investigate problems on the network even if it will require some privacy infringement.
+In case of urgent necessity, the Information Security Officer can order the Associate Information Security Officer to stop network services and investigate problems on the network even if it will require some privacy infringement.

-The Computer Services may require pre- employment screening for the position of Security Officer and/or for individuals who are delegated the security functions.
+The ICTS Department may require pre- employment screening for the position of Information Security Officer and/or for individuals who are delegated the security functions.

-The Chief Information Officer and Security Officer develop and disseminate guidelines and examples for users to assist them in maintaining good security practices.
-This material may include brochures, electronic reminders, desk references, web sites, etc. and should include but not be limited to information on passwords and password protection, logon id, virus protection strategies, etc.
+The Chief Information Officer and Information Security Officer develop and disseminate guidelines and examples for users to assist them in maintaining good security practices.
+This material may include brochures, electronic reminders, desk references, web sites, text documents and spreadsheets, etc. and should include but not be limited to information on passwords and password protection, logon id, virus protection strategies, etc.

-Due in part to licensing requirements and software compatibility issues, AUA has a policy stating that installation of all workstation hardware and software must be authorized by the Computer Services.
+Due in part to licensing requirements and software compatibility issues, AUA has a policy stating that installation of all workstation hardware and software must be authorized by the ICTS Department.

 Confidential information should not be on the workstation hard drive for security and business reasons.
-Most workstations pose a risk of unauthorized access because the "C" drives are not private or restricted to the user who is normally assigned to a workstation.
+Most workstations pose a risk of unauthorized access because the hard disk drives are not private or restricted to the user who is normally assigned to a workstation.

 Software that includes a terminal locking feature, e.g. screen saver with password protection, must be available to all users.
-The use of password protection and terminal locking is mandatory for the security officer and security associates.
+The use of password protection and terminal locking is mandatory for the Information Security Officer and Information Security Associates.

-The AUA Associate Security Officer is the AUA Network Administrator.
-It works under the guidance of the AUA Security Officer and report to him.
+The Associate Security Officer is the System Administrator, who works under the guidance of and reports to the Information Security Officer.

-- Provide AUA internal servers' and services security.
+- Provide AUA local and cloud hosted servers' and services security.

 - Establish access controls.